-How does a person know if they are bisexual?
+How does someone know if they are bisexual?

 Many people are confused about the term bisexual and wrongly assume it is a transitional phase to becoming gay or lesbian.
 Bisexuality is not a phase.
 It is a unique sexual orientation, spanning a variety of different characteristics.